ThirumuruganPK/AboutMe/README.md

 # AboutMe
-It is a Website to my Self
+This is the Static website as simply my small intro.

+#Technologies
+1.html
+2.css

+#Frameworks
+3.Bootstrap